833.200.0213

 1) Check for Any Changes in Fees

 Review recent statements to see if the POS or processing company has changed any fees recently.
 If so, you have cause to cease the contract without penalty.
-Just be sure to properly record the evidence of any changes.
+Just be sure to properly document any changes.

 2) Collect Supporting Documentation